CPAN-Security/security.metacpan.org/presentations/lpw2024-metadata-cpan-foss-cra.md

 </div>

+Note:

+* Due diligence – to avoid these components compromise security

 [comment]: # (|||)

-### Obligations of Manufacturers<br> – Offer timely security updates
+### — Offer timely security updates

 * Make security updates available to customers effectively for the duration of the support period
-* Ensure vulnerabilities can be addressed through security updates, in a timely manner
+* Ensure vulnerabilities can be addressed through security updates

 <div style="font-size: large;">